daveshap/OpenAI_Agent_Swarm/shared/discord_comms/README.md

 ## TODO
 - Further improve documentation
-- Move TOKEN and CHANNEL_ID to external config file or environment variable
-- Convert code to class for better encapsulation
 - Investigate substantial (~30 second) delay between command being issued and things showing up in Discord
 - Investigate issue where messages will sometimes go missing if they another command is issued too soon (may be related to the delay issue)
 - Add more functionality to facilitate agent organisation once we have a clearer view of the kinds of patterns that will be needed